Asian Recipes/ Dinner/ Japanese/ Recipes

 • Onion – We love the extra flavour from grated or finely chopped onion.
 Sub with a tsp of onion powder or leave it out if you prefer.

 • Panko Breadcrumbs + Milk – This combo keeps the burgers tender and juicy even if you accidentally overcook them!
 Panko (Japanese breadcrumbs) work great, sub with regular breadcrumbs if you need.
-You can also sub milk with water or a nut milk if you prefer.
+You can also sub milk with water or nut milk if you prefer.

 • Seasonings – You’ll need salt, pepper and nutmeg.